-Offsite servers are suitable for data recovery since they provide massive amounts of data storage at nominal prices, especially when you compare this expenditure to the hassle it saves in the event of an information disaster.
+Offsite servers are suitable for data recovery since they provide massive amounts of data storage at nominal prices especially when you compare this expenditure to the hassle it saves in case of an information disaster.
 Having a safe and secure place to store information off of your main business server is important in the long run.

 Data recovery is usually painless.
 Moreover, in the rare case where offsite servers crash, they (offsite servers) have backed up the data further onto their own drives.
 This makes using an offsite server for your backup and recovery an effective method of keeping your information safe.

 Another effective method of backing up your business data is to invest in independent drives.
-Today, terabyte drives are relatively inexpensive if you purchase them from discount stores or high-volume stores.
+Today, terabyte drives are relatively inexpensive if you purchase them from discount stores or high-volumestores.
 Since these drives are basically plug and play, data storage and recovery becomes easy.
-Also, there are multiple storage volumes available on the market.
+Also, there are multiple storage volumes available in the market.

 Offsite storage provides more storage but at a recurring cost (payments) while external drive storage is often a one-time charge (purchase cost) unless the drive crashes.

-Implementing cloud data backup may help you bolster your organisation’s data protection strategy without adding more workload for your IT staff.
+Implementing cloud data backup may help you bolster your organization’s data protection strategy without adding more workload on your IT staff.